|

 as much as possible throughout but

-prepared to take over when needed (family
+prepared to assist when needed (family

 and friends mostly do it themselves)